willayy/ProgressX-2/README.md

 Fitness logging app made with Swift and the SwiftUI framework

 ## Project Background
-ProgressX-2 is an iOS App that aims to make weight training more empircal and calculated by implementing an automated configureable progression system that gets harder (or easier the more you train.
+ProgressX-2 is an iOS App that aims to make weight training more empirical and calculated by implementing an automated configureable progression system that gets harder (or easier ) the more you train.
 All configurable to the smallest detail.

 ## Application structure
 The small core of the app is the `ViewRouter` class which chooses which view to present within the `ProgressX_2App` struct.
 All the different views are wrapped in a `SideBarView` which is the main way of navigating through the different view stacks.
 The view stacks rely on something called `NavigationControllers` to navigate which is a views that utilizes a NavigationStack and is embedded in the root views of the stacks.